-If you paid GST/HST in error, you can ask the supplier for a refund or credit instead of applying for a rebate from the Canada Revenue Agency (CRA).
+If you paid GST/HST in error, you can ask the supplier for a refund or credit instead of asking for a rebate from the Canada Revenue Agency (CRA).

-If the supplier gives you a refund or credit, you cannot get a rebate from CRA.
+If the supplier gives you a refund or credit, you cannot get a rebate from the CRA.

-If you cannot get a refund or credit from the supplier (for example, if the supplier refuses to refund the amount or goes out of business), you can apply to the CRA for a rebate by completing Form GST189, General Application for Rebate of GST/HST.
+If you cannot get a refund or credit from the supplier (for example, if the supplier refuses to refund the amount or goes out of business), you can ask the CRA for a rebate by sending Form GST189, General Application for Rebate of GST/HST.

-Special rules apply for specially equipped motor vehicles (see page 36).
+Special rules apply for specially equipped motor vehicles (see page 33).

 For more information, call 1-800-959-5525.
-For the status of your rebate claim, call 1-800-565-9353.